LinYanqin/JOSR-Net/README.md

 ## Key Workflow Sequence
 ### For 1D model
 1. Set `rec=False` in the `inference.py` file, and run `inference.py`.
 This will generate a sampling mask.
 2. Prerequisite: Place your NMR data file (either a fully sampled FID in nmrPipe format or an already zero-filled undersampled FID) in the directory `test/BMRB_data/`.
+And then name the file with `test.fid`, which serves as the input of `ft1.com`.
 3. Preprocess NMR data:
    1. Navigate to the data directory: `cd test/BMRB_data/`.
    2. Modify the `ft1.com` file: Adjust the direct dimension's phase correction and chemical shift range as needed.